maplemap/focuse-lines/README.md

 2. Run `make run` in the root directory

 #### Project structure
 This project based on Docker.
 This instrument was chosen because it helps easy to develop, maintain, and deploy to production.
 It is divided into the next services:
 - `api` - Flask application
 - `api-db` - MySQL schema for DB
 - `frontend` - React application
 - `nginx` - Nginx configuration

-Each service contains a `Dockerfile` (except of `nginx`) with the image settings accordingly
+Each service contains a `Dockerfile` (except of `nginx`) with the image settings accordingly.
+There are two `Dockerfile` in `frontend` service with two configurations, for development and production.

 ##### Root:
-- `docker-compose.yml` - Docker Compose configuration
+- `docker-compose.yml` - Docker Compose configuration with details of executing of all services
+- `docker-compose.dev.yml` - Docker Compose configuration for development
 - `Makefile` - Makefile for running the project

 ##### API service:
-- `app.py` - initialization of Flask application
+- `app.py` - initialization of Flask application and start of the session
 - `db.py` - initialization of DB connection
-- `endpoints.py` - all the functionality of the server API endpoints is described here
+- `endpoints.py` - all the functionality of the server API endpoints
+  - `/token` - creating of authorization JWT token
+  - `/get-user` - getting of user data
+  - `/registration` - registration of new user
+  - `/logout` - logout of user (JWT token is required)
+  - `/lines` - working with lines (JWT token is required)
+    - `GET` - getting of all lines of user
+    - `POST` - adding of new line
+    - `PUT` - updating of line
+    - `DELETE` - deleting of line
 - `requirements.txt` - Python dependencies

 ##### API-DB service: